 - Dubai

+- Ghana

 - Israel

 - Kenya

 - Kingdom of Saudi Arabia

 - Nigeria

+- Oman

 - South Africa

 - Turkey

-Enacted year Citation REIT type REIT market REIT 2006 - 2010 - 2018 FSA Investment Trust and REITS Rules Instrument 2006 DIFC Companies Law (currently DIFC Law No. 5 of 2018) DIFC Investment Companies Regulations 2018 DIFC Collective Investment Law (DIFC Law No. 2 of 2010, as amended) DIFC Investment Trust Law (DIFC Law No. 5 of 2006, as amended) Collective Investment Rules Module (CIR) of the DFSA Rulebook Islamic Finance Rules (IFR) Module to the DFSA Rulebook DIFC Law Regulating Islamic Financial Business (DIFC Law No.13 of 2004, as amended) Can be either established as an Investment Company (i.e., corporate vehicle) or as an Investment Trust Very few publicly listed REITs, although there are some non-public REITs.
-No DIFC REITs have been established using an Investment Trust vehicle.
+Enacted year Citation REIT type REIT market REIT 2006 - 2010 - 2018 FSA Investment Trust and REITS Rules Instrument 2006 DIFC Companies Law (currently DIFC Law No. 5 of 2018) DIFC Investment Companies Regulations 2018 DIFC Collective Investment Law (DIFC Law No. 2 of 2010, as amended) DIFC Investment Trust Law (DIFC Law No. 5 of 2006, as amended) Collective Investment Rules Module (CIR) of the DFSA Rulebook Islamic Finance Rules (IFR) Module to the DFSA Rulebook DIFC Family Arrangement Regulations 2023 Can be either established as an Investment Company (i.e. corporate vehicle) or as an Investment Trust Very few publicly listed REITs, although there are some non-public REITs No DIFC REITs have been established using an Investment Trust vehicle

 The REIT was introduced into the Dubai International Financial Centre (DIFC) under the Dubai Financial Services Authority (DFSA) Investment Trust and REITS Rules Instrument 2006, issued in August 2006 (which amended the Collective Investment Rules Module (CIR) of the DFSA Rulebook).
 The DFSA Investment Trust and REITS Rules Instrument 2006 introduced the concept of using an 'Investment Trust' (established under the DIFC Investment Trust Law - DIFC Law No. 5 of 2006, which has subsequently been amended several times) for purposes of establishing a REIT.
 However, it was possible before this instrument's enactment (and continues to be the preferred choice) to establish a REIT in the form of an 'Investment Company', established under the DIFC Companies Law (currently DIFC Law No. 5 of 2018).
 All DIFC REITs to date have been established through the Investment Company form as opposed to the Investment Trust vehicle.
-The concept of a Shariah-compliant REIT was subsequently introduced into the DIFC following the inception of the Islamic Finance Rules (IFR) Module to the DFSA Rulebook in March 2010, supported by the DIFC Law Regulating Islamic Financial Business (DIFC Law No.13 of 2004, as amended).
+The concept of a Shariah-compliant REIT was subsequently introduced into the DIFC following the inception of the Islamic Finance Rules (IFR) Module to the DFSA Rulebook in March 2010.
 The central DIFC legislation that governs funds generally and which provides much of the DFSA's CIR Module's authority is the DIFC Collective Investment Law (DIFC Law No. 2 of 2010, as amended), as well as, more generally, the DIFC Regulatory Law (DIFC Law No. 1 of 2004, as amended).

-Following an announcement in May 2018, the DFSA and the DIFC Authority jointly issued (1) the DIFC's Investment Company Regulations and (2) the Protected Cell Company (PCC) Regulations in November 2018 as part of the DIFC's development of its legal infrastructure with regards to funds generally.
+Following an announcement in May 2018, the DFSA and the DIFC Authority jointly issued (i) the DIFC's Investment Company Regulations and (ii) the Protected Cell Company (PCC) Regulations in November 2018 as part of the DIFC's development of its legal infrastructure with regards to funds generally.
 Collectively, this has enriched the legal infrastructure supporting REITs within the DIFC.